 Which one worked best for you?

-Sometimes that last stitch just doesn't seem to lie right and it always seems a little looser than the others.
-Sometimes it just looks wonky.
-So give the instructions below a try.
+Ever notice when you're casting off the last stitch it just doesn't seem to lie right and always seems looser than the other stitches?

 You are down to the last two stitches on your needles with one stitch on the right and one on the left.